 I just finished reading Anne Kreamer’s book, Going Gray.
 She had a similar experience.
 It seems that many men care more about authenticity and self-confidence than they do about hair color.

-Boobs Are No Longer What People Stare At!
+Your Chest Is No Longer What People Stare At!

 Well, as most gals know, sometimes when you’re talking to a man, you will catch him talking back…to your chest.
 Ugh!

 “Please look at my eyes”, right?!

 Believe me, your gray roots will take the attention off of your chest, past your face (where it belongs) and straight to the top of your head!

 It’s funny- I often catch both men AND women talking to the top of my head now.
 Considering I’m fairly tall, this often has a very funny effect – some petite ladies have to really crane their necks while they are talking to me.